aphrc-dswb/dswb-open-science-capacity-wg/project-management/collaboration/sharing-resources-on-zenodo.md

 <img width="881" alt="screenshot of Zenodo license section" src="https://github.com/user-attachments/assets/5ba23bf9-fa27-42ce-9733-16590599d754" />

+If you are unsure what license to use, please read the [The Turing Way Licensing chapter](https://book.the-turing-way.org/reproducible-research/licensing) for guidance.

 **Step 5: Save and  publish**

-On the right panel, you will find buttons to "save draft", "preview" and "publish".
+On the right panel, you will find buttons to "save draft", "preview", and "publish".
 Select publish when you are sure of the file and information you would like to share.

 <img width="416" alt="image" src="https://github.com/user-attachments/assets/f8b8b1c1-0c27-41ea-98fc-fb9e1ec552b3" />